gamesbook/protograf/docs/source/deck_command.rst

       The card size means that there would normally be 4 rectangular cards on each A8 page; but the layout is changed to have a mix of normal Cards and CardBacks.
-In this case, the card backs are created as a small, green rectangle.
+In this case, the card backs are created with a green rectangle |dash| but any type of technique used for graphics for the front of the card can also be used for the back.

       .. code:: python